lsieun/lsieun.github.io/_pki/import/ca-cert-import-003-java.md

 Back in the browser, export the Root CA. Choose the "X.509 Certificate (DER)" type, so the exported file has a der extension.

-Assuming the file is called example.der, pick the alias ’example’ for this certificate.
+Assuming the file is called example.der, pick the alias `example` for this certificate.
 Next import the file.

 ```text
 keytool -import -alias example -keystore /path/to/cacerts -file example.der